Whipped Shortbread Cookies

 Instructions

-• Preheat oven to 300 degrees and ensure racks are set in upper portion of the oven.
+• Preheat oven to 325° and ensure racks are set in upper portion of the oven.

-• Cream butter in stand mixer or food processor until well whipped.
+• Cream butter in stand mixer or with hand mixer until well whipped.
+Add vanilla (if desired) and mix well.

 • Sift dry ingredients together.
 Add to butter and mix until combined and dough stays together.